Rome's refilled Trevi Fountain basks in restored glory

 Culture Minister Dario Franceschini has called for more public and private investment in Italy’s heritage, and introduced tax cuts of up to 65 percent for these donations.

-Elsewhere in the Eternal City, luxury shoemaker Tod’s is completing a restoration of the Colosseum, jeweller Bulgari is overhauling the Spanish Steps and Russian tycoon Alisher Usmanov has pledged to restore an ancient basilica in Rome’s forum. ($1 = 0.9117 euros) (Additional reporting by Hanna Rantala; editing by Ralph Boulton)
+Elsewhere in the Eternal City, luxury shoemaker Tod’s is completing a restoration of the Colosseum, jeweler Bulgari is overhauling the Spanish Steps and Russian tycoon Alisher Usmanov has pledged to restore an ancient basilica in Rome’s forum.